10. They don’t allow the worship band to just play music and not worship

 Bonus: They don’t put themselves in compromising situations

 Maintaining moral purity in ministry will make you or break you.
 Too many have fallen into the trap of developing unhealthy relationships.
 Rick Warren has a great list titled “10 Commandments to Help Church Staff Maintain Moral Integrity.”
 We would be wise to follow his advice.

-Question: What other things do strong worship leaders avoid?
+Question: What other things does a strong praise and worship leader avoid?